-Deciding on which ones will work best for your personality and situation is important.
+Deciding on which ones will work best for your personality and situation is essential.

 These are not “one-size-fits-all” strategies.

-I always advise my clients to constantly assess how a budgeting strategy is working for them.
+I always constantly advise my clients to assess how a budgeting strategy works for them.

 One of the best things you can do on your financial journey is to be realistic and flexible.